Independent cosmology · reproducible calculator · explicit claim labels

 Life

-Expansion history, thermodynamics, BBN, perturbations, lensing, and late-time observables are derived across the live stack.
+Expansion history, thermodynamics, BBN, perturbations, lensing, and late-time observables are carried across the public stack with explicit scope and claim labels.

 Appendix B highlights